 A star-studded cast takes this material as seriously as needed for this sort of sci-fi.
 Timothée Chalamet has the most substantial role, while Jason Momoa is clearly having the most fun.
 Along with Rebecca Ferguson and Oscar Isaac, they have the most to do.
 That being said, the acting isn’t quite the focus here, solid as they all are.
 Stellan Skarsgård is effectively monstrous in a role likely to expand next time, while Zendaya is almost a cameo.
 The rest of the cast includes Javier Bardem, Dave Bautista, Josh Brolin, David Dastmalchian, Stephen McKinley Henderson, Charlotte Rampling, and more.

 Denis Villeneuve was passionate about this and it shows.
 Not just directing but co-writing with Eric Roth and Jon Spaihts, Villeneuve wants to capture your imagination at all turns.
 Having composer Hans Zimmer working overtime to immerse you in the sounds of Dune doesn’t hurt, nor does the awe-inspiring visuals from cinematographer Greig Fraser.
+The editing from Joe Walker keeps you focused in all of the right places.
+The editing is where this easily could have crumbled, so he deserves amble credit.
 Villeneuve the director is really knocking it out of the park here.
 However, Villeneuve the filmmaker on the whole is not without fault here.
-The pacing does drag at times, while the screenplay by Roth, Spaihts, and Villeneuve does feel self-serious at times.
+The pacing does drag at times (though Walker’s editing still does a lot of really impressive work), while the screenplay by Roth, Spaihts, and Villeneuve does feel self-serious at times.
 They don’t shy away from the influences of the genre that originated here, though they also don’t add much new to it.

 Below the line, Dune is going to be a massive force at the Oscars.
 Best Production Design, Best Cinematography, Best Sound, Best Original Score, and Best Visual Effects nominations are all on the table.
 Villeneuve has a shot to score a Best Director nod if this is a hint, of course which means a Best Picture nom isn’t out of the question.
 The latter seems like an uphill battle, but if it proves popular, anything is possible.